Things to consider when looking for a new contractor

 Are you one of the more than 3 million people planning to renovate your kitchen or bathroom this year?
 Or perhaps you’re adding on a room or finishing your basement.
 If you’re going to hire a contractor for any home remodeling project, make sure you know the difference between a great contractor and an “OK” one.

 A quick Google search on “remodeling disasters” or “renovation mistakes” returns an endless number of nightmare remodeling projects and scams, where the homeowner is left dealing with unfinished projects or unsafe conditions, and ultimately spends more money rectifying the issue.
+Plus, living in unsafe conditions also means someone may have to use a Pasadena injury attorney to hold a rouge builder responsible if they ever incur an injury from their work, making any renovation more expensive and more stressful.

 When making such a significant investment, you want to make sure you’re getting a reputable and dependable professional so your project doesn’t become another horror story.